-There are at least 100,000 suicide attempts in England and Wales each year and 14,000 A&E admissions leading to 5,583 deaths in 2021 (74% of which were male with age category 50-54 the highest).
+There are at least 14,000 suicide attempts in England and Wales each year as reported by A&E admissions.

 If you identify someone is suffering from personal distress, then the Samaritans are keen for you to offer the customer the opportunity to call them directly on 116 123 (FREE from any phone).
 The Samaritans suggest that you refer to them as a partner agency.